Page navigation breaks or makes the user experience on content-heavy websites.

 FAQ on CSS Pagination Examples

-How do I create basic CSS pagination?
+How do I make CSS pagination responsive?

-How do I highlight the current page?
+How do I style the active page in pagination?

 Can I create pagination without JavaScript?